MainSilent/Android-GhostVM/README.md

 ### How to start:

 ```
-Download frida server and move it to /redroid/frida-server
+Download x86_64 frida server and move it to /redroid/frida-server

+Dwonload arm64 friga gadget and movie it to /ubuntu/gadget-android-arm64.so

 Start container via `sudo docker compose up --remove-orphans`